EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Clinical relevance beyond nasolabial folds

-Use outside the FDA-approved indication (e.g., other facial areas) is considered off-label and requires documented informed consent, discussion of risks and alternatives, and conservative dosing within anatomic safety zones.
+Use outside the FDA-approved indication (e.g., other facial areas) is off-label and requires documented informed consent, risk discussion, and conservative dosing within anatomic safety zones.

 The FDA indication covers dynamic facial wrinkles and folds such as nasolabial folds in adults 22 years and older.
 Practitioners choosing to treat outside these approved areas should: